Why PSR is Helpful

 Martin McCorkle

-The main purpose of PSR is NOT to expose laziness or to spotlight bad ministry.
-No. PSR’s main purpose is to reveal and celebrate the good work that your staff is doing.
+The main purpose of PSR is NOT to expose bad ministry.
+PSR’s main purpose is to reveal and celebrate good work.

-Another way to say this is that accountability for good staff people is not a threat, it is protection
+Another way to say this is that accountability is not a threat, it is protection.

 Imagine that a church member, who has kids in the youth ministry, comes up to you and says, “Do you know what the Youth Pastor is doing?”